Zac Dawson: St Kilda

 Dawson was drafted with pick 13 by St Kilda in the 2008 rookie draft.
 He was promoted to the senior team for Round 1 in 2009 due to injuries to other players and played the first 16 games in an undefeated side until being reported for rough conduct in Round 16 and suspended for two matches.

 Dawson played in 20 of 22 matches in the 2009 home and away rounds in which St Kilda qualified in first position for the finals, winning the club's third minor premiership.

 St Kilda played off in the 2009 AFL Grand Final after qualifying and preliminary finals wins.
 Dawson played in the grand final in which St Kilda were defeated by 12 points.

 Dawson played 20 games in 2010, and was named St Kilda's player of the finals series (jointly with Lenny Hayes).
 As of the end of the 2010 season, Dawson had played in seven finals matches including three grand finals.

 Fremantle

 In November 2011, Dawson left the Saints after deciding against signing a new contract with the club.
-He moved to Fremantle Dockers for the 2012 season, reuniting him with former St Kilda coach Ross Lyon.
+He moved to Fremantle for the 2012 season, reuniting him with former St Kilda coach Ross Lyon.

-Zac Dawson's ability to organise his teammates has been crucial in Ross Lyon's 'defensive chain' at St Kilda and now at Fremantle.
-In 2013 Dawson played in his 3rd losing grand final, and 4th overall, as Fremantle made it to their first ever premiership decider.
+Dawson's ability to organise fellow defenders, has been described as crucial to Ross Lyon's game plan, at both St Kilda and Fremantle.

-In 2014 Dawson's form peaked in the finals, where he was named Fremantle's Player of the Finals along with Cameron Sutcliffe.
-He extended his contract until the end of the 2017 season in March 2015.
-However he would only play five AFL games in 2015, with a series of groin injuries delaying his start to the season, and then fracturing his thumb in his first game back for Peel in the West Australian Football League.
+In 2013, Dawson played in his fourth grand final and Fremantle's first.
+In 2014, Dawson's form peaked in the finals, where he was named Fremantle's "Player of the Finals" along with Cameron Sutcliffe.
+In March 2015, his contract was extended until the end of the 2017 season.
+However, he played only five AFL games in 2015, as a result of a series of groin injuries, followed by a thumb fracture in his first game for WAFL club Peel.